MS in Sport Coaching, Leadership, and Administration

 Who Should Apply

-If you are committed to working in the profession of sport coaching or sport leadership, our program is for you.
-High-performance coaches, teacher-coaches, and youth sport coaches as well as sport leaders (administrators, athletic directors, and coach developers) will benefit from our program.
-Ideal students already have some coaching or leadership experience and are currently working in the field.
+If you are committed to working in the sport professions, our program is for you.
+High-performance coaches, teacher-coaches, and youth sport coaches will benefit from our coaching concentration.
+Sport leaders (administrators, athletic directors, and coach developers) will benefit from our sport administration concentration.
+Historically, students with prior or current work experience in the sport professions truly thrive in our program.

 What You’ll Learn